RagnarB83/ash-documentation/docs/CP2K-interface.rst

 Parallelization
 ################################################################################

-CP2K binaries differ in their parallelization:
+CP2K binaries differ in their parallelization capabilities:
 - sopt: no parallelization
-- ssmp: uses OpenMP parallelization
+- ssmp: only OpenMP parallelization
-- popt: uses MPI parallelization
+- popt: only MPI parallelization
 - psmp: mixed MPI and OpenMP parallelization.
 Primarily useful for massive parallelization (>10K cores).

-The CP2K manual advises to use the cp2k.psmp executable as it is the most flexible.
+The CP2K manual advises to use the cp2k.psmp executable as it is the most flexible (can be used for serial, MPI, OpenMP and Mixed calculations).
+If this executable is available it is best to specify this in the CP2KTheory object using the *cp2k_bin_name* keyword.

-The number of cores that CP2K will use for either MPI-runs or OpenMP runs is controlled by the numcores keyword in the CP2KTheory object.
+The parallelization that ASH will tell CP2K to use is controlled by the *parallelization* keyword when defining the CP2KTheory object in ASH.
+It can be se set to 'OMP' (OpenMP threading, default), 'MPI' or 'Mixed'.
+The best parallelization strategy depends on the system and the hardware and you may have to do your own benchmarks.

+**OpenMP parallelization**

+This is the easiest parallelization strategy to start using and is hence the default (parallelization='OMP').
+It requires either a cp2k.ssmp or cp2k.psmp executable.
+One simply has to specify the number of CPU cores to be used via the *numcores* keyword in CP2KTheory.
+1 CP2K process (either cp2k.ssmp or cp2k.psmp) executable will be launched which will be capable of OpenMP threading up to the chosen number of cores.

+**MPI parallelization**

+For MPI-parallelization one should set parallelization='MPI'.
+It requires either the cp2k.popt or cp2k.psmp executable.
+Additionally a CP2K-compatible MPI program needs to be installed and in PATH.
+ASH assumes OpenMPI and will search for this.
+If numcores=4 and parallelization='MPI' then 4 CP2K processes will be launched by the mpirun program.

+As discussed on https://www.cp2k.org/faq:mpi_vs_openmp CP2K is primarily MPI-parallelized and is thus probably a faster option than OpenMP overall.

+**Mixed OMP/MPI parallelization**

+The mixed OMP/MPI parallelization is only possible using the cp2k.psmp executable.
+This parallelization strategy is primarily useful for massively parallel calculations (thousands of cores) and will likely not be beneficial for small systems or a small amount of CPU cores.

+To use one should set: *parallelization='Mixed'* , specify the total number of CPU cores by the *numcores* keyword and additionally one must specify how many MPI processes and how many OMP threads per process via the *mixed_mpi_procs* and *mixed_omp_threads* keywords.
+For example, if numcores=8, mixed_mpi_procs=4 and mixed_omp_threads=2 then 4 MPI processes will be used with 2 OMP threads used per process, for a total of 8 utilized CPU cores.
+Note that ASH will give an error if numcores is not equal to mixed_mpi_procs*mixed_omp_threads.

 Warning: Massively parallel CP2K within ASH has not been tested much.